 You need to create an SSH keypair named

 drone and register with AWS.
-The autoscaler will use the SSH private key for remote login and access to your instances.
+The autoscaler will add the SSH key to provisioned instances.
+You can then use the private key for remote SSH access to the instance, for manual debugging purposes.
 If you do not know how to create and upload a keypair please see our tutorial.

 Create a VPC

 You will need a VPC configured with default subnets.
 You will need to provide the autoscaler with a subnet ID.
 If you do not know how to find or create subnets please see our tutorial.

 Create a Security Group

 You will need a VPC and= security group that enables inbound TCP traffic to

 0.0.0.0/0.
 If you do not know how to create a security group, please see our tutorial.